How Ongoing Support can help

 Who is eligible?

-To get Work Assist, you need to:
+To be eligible for Ongoing Support, you need to:

 - be currently employed